bl155x0/godork/README.md

 # godork
-a handy companion for effortlessly generating Google dorking links.
+A handy companion for effortlessly generating Google dorking links.